IAMLabUMD/MYCam-Mobile/README.md

 ```
    git clone https://github.com/IAMLabUMD/MYCam-Mobile.git
 ```
-2. Open the project in Xcode by selecting `TOR-Mobile.xcworkspace`
+2. Open the project in Xcode by selecting `MYCam-Mobile.xcworkspace`
 3. Set your Apple account as a developer of the app in the Signing & Capabilities tab.
 Add and select your Apple account for 'Team' and use any name for 'Bundle identifier' (see the example below).

 <p align="center">